wix-incubator/wix-developers-example-apps/product-of-the-day/guides/02-create-an-app.md

 - [Go to Wix (https://www.wix.com)][wix-com]

 - Find the development site (site name starts with the phrase `Dev Site`) Hover it and click the button `Select & Edit Site` to open this site business manager.
-- At the business manager find the `Edit Site` to open the site. editor.
+- At the business manager find the `Edit Site` to open the site editor.
 - At the site editor click the `Publish` button.